(107). Are you considering whether to use overseas production ? Not sure how to go about it, or whether the advantages outweigh the risks ?

 7).
 You will definitely need a detailed tech pack.
 Although really it is always in your interest to provide one anyway.

 8).
 All factories like to make things easy for themselves.
 If they think you dont know what you are doing they are likely to take short cuts or to fob you off with poor quality work and poor service.
+Another reason to provide a tech pack.

 9).
 Most off shore factories will have high minimums.
 This makes it even more important to ensure that you do everything right in order to maximise your success.